 Members of the legislature: now is the time.

 Let’s make this the year that every student in Tennessee has a chance at a great education, no matter where they live.

 Recent research has shown few gains—and some actual losses—on test scores for students attending private schools on vouchers, when compared to their public school peers.
-A recent report by the Urban Institute found voucher students in Milwaukee were more likely to enroll in college, but not more likely to earn a college degree than their counterparts.
+The latest report from Louisiana shows declines in math scores extending for at least four years A recent report by the Urban Institute found voucher students in Milwaukee were more likely to enroll in college, but not more likely to earn a college degree than their counterparts.